 Product of Powers

 When you multiply numbers with the same base, you add their exponents.
-If aa is any non-zero number and mm and nn are integers, then:
+If a is any non-zero number and m and n are integers, then:

 Quotient of Powers